 - Avoid shadows on the products.

-- Homogeneous background colours for all products.
-Images are however not required to all have the same background colour.
+- Homogeneous background colors for all products.
+Images are however not required to all have the same background color.

-Product colours are automatically extracted and allows eSales to retrieve a very complex view of the colours, with detailed nuances as well as the colour distribution.
-This in turn enables a very powerful colour search, colour filtering, and precise colour swatches.
+Product colors are automatically extracted and allows eSales to retrieve a very complex view of the colors, with detailed nuances as well as the color distribution.
+This in turn enables a very powerful color search, color filtering, and precise color swatches.

-Cutout imagery provides the fastest and often the most accurate colour distributions.
+Cutout imagery provides the fastest and often the most accurate color distributions.